 Notes

-Make Ahead Instructions: You can make the white sauce and red sauce in advance.
-You could also boil the noodles in advance.
-If you want to assemble the lasagna before baking it, make it according to the directions, cover it with plastic wrap, and then tinfoil and refrigerate it for up to 2 days.
+Make Ahead Instructions: Both the white and red sauces can be made in advance.
+You can also assemble the entire lasagna and cover it with plastic wrap then tinfoil and keep it in the fridge for up to 2 days.
+Bake as directed.

 Nutrition